QualitativeDataRepository/iqmrnavigator/participants/syracuse-university.md

 GYMS
 ----

+You have access to the gym located inside the Barnes Center at the Arch, situated near Maxwell/Eggers Hall (you can find it using the [provided maps](https://www.syracuse.edu/map/)) (or Google maps!).

-You will have access to the SU gyms.
-You will need your SU ID card to access the gyms.
-More information about which gyms are open, and hours, will be provided closer to the Institute.
+You need to show your SU ID card to the attendant at the gym in order to use the gym.

+Once you enter the gym, approach the front desk, mention that you are a participant at IQMR, show your ID, and ask for the sign-in sheet.
+Sign and date the sheet.

+The  hours of operation of the gym located inside the Barnes Center at the Arc are the following:
+Monday/Wednesday/Friday 8 a.m. - 7 p.m.
+Tuesday/Thursday 7 a.m. - 7 p.m.
+Saturday/Sunday 11 a.m. - 5 p.m.
+The pool is open Monday through Friday from 11 a.m. to 2 p.m.

+Both the gym and the pool will be closed on June 19 in recognition of the Juneteenth holiday.